teretzdev/linkedIn_auto_jobs_applier_with_AI/README.md

 This file defines your job search parameters and bot behavior.
 Each section contains options that you can customize:

+- `premadeResumePath: [path/to/premade_resume.pdf]`
+  - Set the path to your premade resume PDF file.
+This path will be used by default for all job applications unless overridden by a command-line argument.

 - `remote: [true/false]`
   - Set to `true` to include remote jobs, `false` to exclude them